Things to Know for the Schneider Go Green Student Competition

 So, fifth and final lesson: I’m sure that if you’re nominated for the finals, you’re going to have the most amazing experience.
 Go Green is one of the most respectable student competitions and participating in it opens a lot of new doors in your professional life.
 It provides you with a lot of good exposure and networking from all over the world.
 They even share your account link in Schneider Electric’s global social media pages.
 This way a lot of professionals get to know you and connect with you.
 As a senior student, it’s the best thing that has ever happened to me.

 So, do yourself a favor, learn from others’ mistakes and participate in Schneider Go Green 2020 global student competition.
-It is their 10 year anniversary and the global finals will be held in Las Vegas with all expenses included.
-The winner will have a chance to have a tour at MIT and Green-town labs.
+It is their 10 year anniversary and the winner will have a chance to have a tour at MIT and Green-town labs.
 So what are you waiting for?
 Apply now at: www.gogreen.se.com

 Best of Luck!